flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 # group: developer
 ```

-The next block spevidy individual user rights.
-In this example we can see the user `finley` has read and access rights for this directory.
-The first line without a user name, `user::rwx`, mirrors the permissions fo the owner, in thi case `cassidy:
+The next block specifies individual user rights.
+In this example we can see the user `finley` has read and execute rights for this directory.
+The first line without a user name, `user::rwx`, equals to the permissions fo the owner, in this case `cassidy:

 ```plain
 user::rwx
 user:finley:r-x
 ```

-In the third block come the group permissions. in this case there is only the permissions of the owner gorup, but there could be a line like `group:management:r-x` which would allow the `management` group to access the contents of this driectory:
+In the third block comes the group permissions. in this case there is only the permissions of the owner group, but there could be a line like `group:management:r-x` which would allow the `management` group to access the contents of this driectory:

 ```plain
 group::r-x